anthonymakela/anthonymakela.github.io/_posts/2023-10-11-connections.md

 The set of all connections on a vector bundle $E$ is an affine space over the space of $\operatorname{End}(E)$-valued $1$-forms.
 </div>

+In an upcoming post on connection $1$-forms and curvature $2$-forms, I'll go more in depth on how we describe these things locally on a framed open set.

 ---

 [^1]: We actually have $\Gamma(T^\ast M \otimes E) \cong \Gamma(TM)^\ast \otimes_{C^\infty(M)} \Gamma(E)$ and $\Gamma(TM)^\ast \otimes_{C^\infty(M)} \Gamma(E) \cong \operatorname{Hom}_{C^\infty(M)}(\Gamma(TM), \Gamma(E))$ so the first definition is just a curried version of the second one.